A-S620/rabbit-holes/_holes/Hafiz.md

 # Parts of the whole
 So on this page I want to record my reflections on his poetry as I continue to reread them.
 The order of peoms follows the order in the book I heard God Laughing By Daniel Ladinsky, with each heading being the corresponding title in the book.
 This is my analysis of what I think each poem means.

+# You Are With The Friend Now
+Hafiz prepares us for the journey of love.

 ## A Divine Invitation
 "We can come to God
 Dressed for Dancing,